Sunscreen-tech/Sunscreen/sunscreen_docs/src/getting_started/example.md

 }
 ```

 We call `runtime.run(...)` to execute our FHE program.
-For the first argument, we pass in our previously compiled program `fhe_program`.
+For the first argument, we pass in our previously compiled program.
+We retrieve this program by calling `app.get_program()` and unwrapping the result.
 The second argument is always a [Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html) containing the arguments to the FHE program.
 In this case, we pass in the encrypted `a` and `b` values.
 You'll need to pass in the `public_key` as well.

 What would happen if we forgot to encrypt one of our values or gave an encrypted `Fractional` value where the program wanted an encrypted `Signed` value?
 Fortunately, the `run` method first performs some sanity checks to ensure the arguments match the call signature.
 If the types of the values we pass in don't match the signature, the `run` method returns an error `Result`.
 The `?` propagates this error, but our program exits because this is the `main()` method!